-Alasdair O'Hara, Head of Policy and Campaigns, Scotland and Northern Ireland
+Helen Ferguson, Head of Policy and Influencing, Northern Ireland

-Alasdair heads up our Scotland and Northern Ireland policy and campaigning work.
+Helen heads up our Northern Ireland policy and campaigning work.

 Debbie Thomas, Head of Policy and Campaigns, Wales

-Debbie heads up our policy and campaigning work for Wales.
+Debbie runs our policy and campaigning work in Wales.

 Emma Fraser, Teacher of the Deaf